 A review of the resident’s Physician’s orders and laboratory report documented results of the “resident’s BUN (Blood Urea Nitrogen – Kidney Function) resulted in 48 of the normal range as listed as 7 to 25 mg/dL.”
 However, a review of the resident’s Nursing Progress Notes dated between January 19, 2018, through January 22, 2018, revealed that “there were no entries [that] the Physician was notified of the abnormal lab results collected on January 19, 2018.
 Also, there was no evidence nursing staff monitored for a change in condition related to the abnormal test results.”

 Do you believe that your loved one suffered mistreatment, abuse or neglect while living at Klondike Center?
 If so, contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
-Our law firm fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Louisville.
+Our network of attorneys fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Louisville.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 We offer all clients a “No Win/No-Fee” Guarantee.
 This promise ensures your family will owe us nothing if we cannot obtain compensation to recover your damages.
 Let our team begin working on your case today to ensure you receive adequate compensation.
 All the information you share with our law offices will remain confidential.